Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 However, open communication is critical to building trust and ensuring everyone understands the potential limitations.

 You could start by offering flexible hours two days a week.
-After a month, if teams are more productive, you could increase it to four days.
+After a month, if teams are more productive, increase it to four days.

 You can roll your new approach out slowly by: